bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Added an \_redirects file, to help with routing on netlify.
 - Upgraded the folder and file structure.
 - Added the css given in the styleguide.
 And structured it with Mobile first mentality, then Desktop.

+# 04.05.2025

+- Just roughly made the landing page with all its element.
+It is hardcoded, style instead of classes, and rough looking for now.